20kdc/OC-KittenOS/README.md

 The catch is, it wipes your settings.
 As the settings are always in RAM, and contain just about every *fixable* thing that can break your boot, nuking them should bring you to defaults.

-It seems to take just under a second for a key event to get through, yet drags are fine.
-I don't know why this is, but I suspect the answer involves the timing of a `computer.pullSignal()` with no timeout.
-If you particularly find performance important, and don't mind the energy costs, you can modify the `init.lua` to make it so that the kernel wakes up every tick.

 And finally, just because a system can multitask somewhat on 192K doesn't mean it can do the impossible regarding memory usage.
 Lesson learned: Cleaner design -> Higher memory usage.
 So anyone who wants the design to be made even cleaner should probably reread this paragraph.